circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 order: 70
 ---

 This document offers an overview of Docker Layer Caching (DLC), which can reduce Docker image build times on CircleCI.
-Docker Layer Caching is only available on specific plans.
+Docker Layer Caching is only available on the Performance usage plan.
 DLC is available on the Premium usage plan, on all server-installations.
-If you are on CircleCI's container-based plan and want to use DLC, please open a support ticket to request access.

 **Note:** Docker Layer caching is only available on select plans:

 - The Performance usage plan, at 200 credits per build.
 - On [enterprise](https://circleci.com/enterprise/) installations of CircleCI
-- The Container-based plan (you will need to request access by [opening a support ticket](https://support.circleci.com/hc/en-us/requests/new))

 * TOC
 {:toc}